Solving 3d Gravity with Virasoro TQFT: Introduction

 This paper is organized as follows.
 In section~\ref{sec:3d gravity and Teichmuller TQFT}, we review the construction of the gravity phase space of pure $\text{AdS}_3$ gravity and its identification with Teichm\"{u}ller space.
 We review the quantization of Teichm\"uller space and the construction of the Virasoro TQFT.
 This in particular includes a detailed discussion of the inner product of the Hilbert space.
 We then derive eq.~\eqref{eq:gravity Teichmuller relation} in detail.
 We also explain the parallel logic for the 2d analogue of JT gravity.
 In section~\ref{sec:partition functions on hyperbolic 3-manifolds}, we explain how to algorithmically compute the partition function of the Virasoro TQFT.
 We explain the trivial computation of the partition function of the Euclidean wormhole in our framework and then explain computations via surface bundles and (generalized) Heegaard splittings.
 We provide three appendices for supplemental material.
 In appendix~\ref{app:Moore Seiberg relations}, we list the consistency consitions satisfied by the crossing kernels.
 In appendix~\ref{app:Liouville}, we explain our conventions for both spacelike and timelike Liouville theory, which both play an important role at various places in the main text.
 Finally, we explain various standard facts about hyperbolic 3-manifolds in appendix~\ref{app:3-manifolds}.

 \subparagraph{Note.} The TQFT we consider in this paper has sometimes been referred to as ``Teichm\"uller TQFT'' in the literature.
-We prefer the name ``Virasoro TQFT'' because we feel it better captures the physical meaning of the TQFT, and avoids the implicit endorsement of the political convictions of O.\ Teichm\"uller.
+We prefer the name ``Virasoro TQFT'' because we feel it better captures the physical meaning of the TQFT, and we strongly feel that a person like O. Teichmüller does not deserve additional scientific honor for a recent development that he did not contribute to.
 Moreover our treatment of the theory is sufficiently different from previous considerations that its equivalence to the theory known as Teichm\"uller TQFT, particularly the restricted state-sum construction of \cite{EllegaardAndersen:2011vps,EllegaardAndersen:2013pze}, while expected, remains to be demonstrated.